| |

 Turned out, Metropolitan Life Insurance Company was looking for a marketing consultant, and although people in New York couldn't recall the exact name of the firm, they had encouraged Met to contact the "girls from California."
 After a delightful dinner in Florence with Jody and her new husband, the "girls from California" flew to New York, and another unforgettable business relationship was struck.

 Over the next five years, the team would train the Metropolitan Life Insurance Company GIC sales force into one of the most successful investment management selling teams in the industry.
-Graduates of that program, and now long-time friends, include - Peter Jenks, Chuck Blair, Chris Blair, Terry Reynolds, Nancy Campbell, Marie Mattie, Brian Hamel, Emil Hunter, and those who have moved - Jeffrey Lagarce at Fidelity, Doug VanderLinde previously from Putnam, John Wylie who founded his own firm, CapitalWorks, with great success, Jim Wakefield at Aeltus, Rick Fee at Trinity Investment Management, Steve Paddon at State Street Research & Management, and George Jamgochian at Credit Suisse.
+Graduates of that program, and now long-time friends, include - Peter Jenks, Chuck Blair, Chris Blair, Terry Reynolds, Nancy Campbell, Marie Mattie, Brian Hamel, Emil Hunter, and those who have moved - Jeffrey Lagarce at Fidelity; Doug VanderLinde previously from Putnam; John Wylie who went on the join Nicholas-Applegate and now invests with Catherine Nichols at Nicholas Partners; Jim Wakefield at Aeltus; Rick Fee at Trinity Investment Management; Steve Paddon who went to State Street Research & Management and is now with INVESTEC; and George Jamgochian to Credit Suisse and is now with Principal.

 David Booth, while at A.G.
 Becker, called Charnley & Røstvold to see if they would be interested in helping with a new company he wanted to start - Dimensional Fund Advisors.
 Small cap indexing was a whole new concept - one that proved to be the perfect foundation for a suite of products.
-The program at Dimensional Fund Advisors was also the introduction to Roz Hewsenian, now of Wilshire Associates and the opportunity to work with Rex Sinquefield, a friend from Collins Associates' days.
+The program at Dimensional Fund Advisors was also the introduction to Roz Hewsenian, later with Wilshire Associates, and now with The Helmsley Foundation, and it was also the opportunity to work with Rex Sinquefield, a well-respected friend from the Collins Associates' days.

 1983 (Back to top)